MKorp7/CrysPy/README.md

 ## References

-If you use my script please cite me :)
+If you use my script please mention me :)

 ## Additional remarks